MinethanDev/Feuroleon/README.md

 Feuroléon is a Discord bot aiming to perform a French joke based on the word "coiffeur".
 The bot will come, at each new message on the server, scan the end of it and, if it detects a "Quoi ?", it will instantly answer "Feur!" by sending a picture of a hairdresser with the profile picture of the person who wrote the message.

-UPADTE 09/06/2023 : Now, Feuroleon also responds with "Quarterback" and have new features with "quoicoubeh" and "ça va".
+UPADTE 13/06/2023 : Now, Feuroleon also responds with Indochine song and he can awnser "yes or no" questions
 ## FAQ

 #### Is Feuroléon available for my Discord server?